liu-austin/reservoir_data_visualizer/README.md

 ## Install Dependencies
 `npm i`
 ## Set Up & Seed Database
+Note: This will require PostgreSQL shell, psql, installed on your system.
+If you cannot get psql onto your machine, use your own PostgreSQL editor to run the following file:
+`./db/setup.sql`
 `npm run setup`
 ## Start Application
 To start the application, run: \